travelingvanproblem/legacy-hugo-site/content/docs/remote-work/affordable-4G-data.md

 {{% /alert %}}

 ### Other providers?
 We spend a lot of time on finding this information and we are sure this is pretty good deal.
-If you know even cheaper options please let us know 💪
+If you know cheaper options please let us know 💪